PateShin/tp/docs/UserGuide.md

 ### Add A Transaction <a name="transaction"></a>

-Adds a transaction to the specified person.
+Adds a transaction to the specified employee.

 Format:
 * `/transaction ID; AMOUNT; DESCRIPTION[; DATETIME]`